 - Vegetable broth makes up the base of the soup.
 An equal amount of water works but will make the soup a little less flavorful.

 - Great northern beans are the secret ingredient that adds protein and extra creaminess.
+I also use this method in my fennel potato soup recipe.
 You can also use cannellini beans or navy beans.
 I don't recommend using chickpeas.

 - Maple syrup adds a touch of sweetness.
 Coconut milk is lightly sweet, so I recommend starting small with the maple syrup and adjusting to taste.
 An equal amount of honey or agave syrup also works.